twannatk/DevOps_Deploy_Highly_Available_WebApp_with_Cloudformation/README.md

 ## Project #2 - Deploy a Highly Available Web App using CloudFormation

-### **Architectural Diagram**
+### Architectural Diagram:
 <img src="./Udacity - Deploy a High-Availability Web App using CloudFormation - v1_0 (5)-Page-2.jpg">

 ### Description:
->In this project, you will deploy web servers for a highly available web app using CloudFormation.
+In this project, you will deploy web servers for a highly available web app using CloudFormation.
 You will write the code that creates and deploys the infrastructure and application for an Instagram-like app from the ground up.
 You will begin with deploying the networking components, followed by servers, security roles and software.

 ### Files included are:
 ```sh